jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Hydra High Council**
 Supreme Leader has a Super Power which prevents you from losing the game even after he’s KO’d.
 Just continue to play without a main character.

+# Sweet
+Set: The Buffy Battles
+**That's Entertainment**
+**That’s Entertainment** moves each face-up character to their front row and has them perform a Musical Number.
+There is no official definition of what counts as a Musical Number.
+We recommend rocking the cards back and forth and having them sing a song.
+(Although if The Gentlemen are in play, no singing is allowed.)

 # Thor (MC)
 Set: The MCU Battles
 **Journey of Self Discovery**